cguttweb/nuxt-portfolio-blog/content/posts/nuxt-fundamentals.md

 ### Styling

-There are multiple ways to style pages in Nuxt.
-You can add a global CSS file for some base styling and then add this to the `nuxt.config.js` file in the CSS section.
+There are multiple ways to style pages in Nuxt.js.

+- You can add a global CSS file for some base styling and then add this to the `nuxt.config.js` file in the CSS section which will add the styles to all pages e.g. fonts.
+- You can style individual components using the scoped property in your CSS.
+- Application wide CSS could also be added to the default.vue layout however if using multiple layouts this will not work.